 - Cima Piccola (2857 m)

 A typical place for hikers is the Three Peaks of Lavaredo.
-The access road is not so dangerous, but rather long (10 kilometers) and in some places, you have to drive in tight spaces.
+The access road is not so dangerous, but rather long (10 kilometres) and in some areas, you have to drive in tight spaces.
 If you like hiking, you will enjoy your time here.
 In addition to the right clothes, it is a good idea to take liquids and food with you, because you will not have much opportunity to get them during the tour.
 Exceptions to this are shelters, where you can even eat cooked food.

 - Address: Drei Zinnen, Italy